To find a print book on your topic, you need to use Unitec LibrarySearch catalogue to find its location and call number.

 Books are organised by subjects, so you can always find similar books on the same shelf.

-Copies of some student research assignments called "Student Reports" are kept in the Library.
+Copies of some student research assignments called "Student Reports" are kept by the Library.
+These reports are held in storage and you will need to request them.
 You can find these as follows:

 You can tell a book is available in any one of these three ways: